100+ Best Fundraising Ideas for Everyone in 2024

 17. Tree Planting Day

-When you reach your fundraising goal, you’ll get together with community members and plant the trees at a local park, forest, or nature preserve.
+When you reach your fundraising goal, members of your club will get together and plant the trees at a local park, forest, or nature preserve.

 Fundraising Potential: +++